aridiosilva/Blockchain/README.md

 > - The difficulty is a measure of how difficult it is to mine a Bitcoin block, or in more technical terms, to find a hash below a given target.
 > - A high difficulty means that it will take more computing power to mine the same number of blocks, making the network more secure against attacks.
 > - The difficulty adjustment is directly related to the total estimated mining power estimated in the Total Hash Rate (TH/s) chart.

-The difficulty is adjusted every 2016 blocks (every 2 weeks approximately) so that the average time between each block remains 10 minutes.
+> - The difficulty is adjusted every 2016 blocks (every 2 weeks approximately) so that the average time between each block remains 10 minutes.
 The difficulty comes directly from the confirmed blocks data in the Bitcoin network.

 [- Link to see the Netork Difficulty chart of Bitcoin](https://www.blockchain.com/charts/difficulty) [- link to see the Hash Rate chart of Bitcoin](https://www.blockchain.com/charts/hash-rate)

 ## What Determines Mining Difficulty?

-### To Maintain Netowrk Integrity
+### To Maintain Network Integrity

 The level of Bitcoin mining difficulty increases or decreases according to the ease of mining within the protocol.
 Remember, Bitcoin needs to have a consistent block time of 10 minutes.
 In other words, new BTC can be injected into the circulating supply every 10 minutes.
 To make sure that this timing doesn’t change the Bitcoin protocol: